Pirussa/lei-22-s2-1da-g02/docs/SprintB/US013/US013_SpecifyVaccineAndAdminProcess.md

 "For instance, for the Covid-19 type, there is (i) the Pfizer vaccine, (ii) the Moderna vaccine, (iii) the AstraZeneca vaccine, and so on"

-Summarizing, there should be Vaccine Types (Covid-19, Flu, etc...), to those types there should be different Vaccines ( Pfizer, Moderna, etc...), and then there should be a Given Vaccine class, where there is all the information about a vaccine that was given:
+Summarizing, there should be Vaccine Types (Covid-19, Flu, etc...)/(Even to the same disease but using different technologies), to those types there should be different Vaccines (
+Pfizer, Moderna, etc...), and then there should be a Given Vaccine class, where there is all the information about a vaccine that was given:
 ID, Name, Brand, Vaccine Type, Age Group, Dose Number, Vaccine Dosage and Time Since Last Dose.